khoramian/Pentago-with-Deep-Reinforcement-Learning/README.md

 ### Environment Directory
 Environment directory contains a customized Gym environment for Pentago board game.
-There is more about Pentago and how it is simulated by this package, in [README.md](https://github.com/khoramian/Pentago-with-Deep-Reinforcement-Learning/blob/main/environment/gym-pentago/README.md) file of the directory.
+There is more about Pentago and how it is simulated by this environment in [README](https://github.com/khoramian/Pentago-with-Deep-Reinforcement-Learning/blob/main/environment/gym-pentago/README.md) file of the directory.

 ![sample](utilities/sample.gif)